HeardLibrary/digital-scholarship/manage/control/github/fork.md

 <img src="../images-ways/open-source-model.png" alt="open source model diagram"/>

 In this model, you fork the project repository to your own account using the GitHub website.
 You can then clone the forked repository to your desktop as you would any other repo.
 Typically you would create a working branch on the local copy of the repo, edit the documents, then push the changes to GitHub.
 From the GitHub website, you can then create pull requests asking the repository owners to consider pulling your recommended changes back into the original project.
-The request can be to pull the changes from a branch of the fork into the master of the organizational repo, although there are other possibilities depending on what's conventional practice for the organization.
-In the simplified example below, the online editor is used to directly edit a file on the master of the fork.
+The request can be to pull the changes from a branch of the fork into the main branch of the organizational repo, although there are other possibilities depending on what's conventional practice for the organization.
+In the simplified example below, the online editor is used to directly edit a file on the main branch of the fork.

 Because this process involves forking followed by pull requests, it's known as the ["fork and pull" model](https://help.github.com/articles/about-collaborative-development-models/) of collaboration.